Ready or Not (video game): Plot

 Ready or Not is set in the city of Los Sueños, California (based on Los Angeles), in an alternate United States experiencing major social and economic decline; Los Sueños is particularly affected by the decline which, by the mid-2020s, results in massive spikes in violent crime and extremism.
-The player character, Commander David “Judge” Beaumont, is assigned to lead the Los Sueños Police Department's D Platoon, SWAT.
-The game does not have a linear plot, but multiple levels are interconnected with each other to provide an overarching story.
+The player character, Commander David “Judge” Beaumont, is assigned to lead the Los Sueños Police Department's elite SWAT team, D-Platoon.
+The game does not have a linear plot, but multiple levels are interconnected with each other through environmental storytelling to provide an overarching story.

 In 2025, LSPD SWAT stops a group of methamphetamine addicts who commit robberies to fuel their addictions.
 In response, SWAT raids a meth stash house and learns Los Locos Del Pacificos, a street gang connected to drug cartels, is responsible for the meth distribution.

 Later, SWAT responds to an alleged homicide and hostage situation committed by an online streamer, revealed to be a swatting; however, the team is attacked by gunmen in his apartment complex.
-SWAT arrests the streamer after finding evidence of illegal crypto mining, child sexual abuse material possession, voyeurism, and illegal firearms.
-Police investigations connect Mindjot, an unscrupulous free speech absolutist data hosting service, to the child pornography scheme.
+SWAT arrests the streamer after finding evidence of criminal activity on his part, including illegal crypto mining, electricity theft, voyeurism, and illegal firearms.
+They also discover child sexual abuse material in his possession, which soon triggers a wider investigation into a child exploitation ring; police investigations connect Mindjot, an unscrupulous free speech absolutist data hosting service, to the child pornography scheme, as well as arms and drug trafficking.
 SWAT raids Mindjot's heavily guarded data center, and seizes numerous servers.
 Evidence recovered from the raid traces the CSAM production to a youth "talent agency" called Brixley Talent Time, which SWAT also raids.
 The LSPD learns that the entire operation is financed by Amos Voll, a mentally unstable pornographic film director.
-SWAT raids Voll's mansion during a birthday party for his daughter.
-During the raid, SWAT discovers evidence seized from a secret basement that Voll uses adult pornography to launder his activities while engaging in child exploitation, murder, and incest.
+SWAT raids Voll's mansion during a birthday party for his daughter Janey.
+During the raid, SWAT discovers evidence seized from a secret basement that Voll uses his legitimate adult pornography business to launder his activities while engaging in child exploitation and murder, with dozens of sealed barrels being discovered that likely contain bodies of deceased exploited children, as well as harboring an incestuous attraction to Janey.